 |BepiColombo's journey to Mercury (click here to access the video and more details).
 Credit: ESA|

 The spacecraft left Earth with a hyperbolic excess velocity of 3.475 km/s.
-After one year and a half, it will return to Earth to perform a gravity-assist manoeuvre and will be deflected towards Venus.
+After one year and a half, it returned to Earth in April 2020 to perform a gravity-assist manoeuvre and was deflected towards Venus.

 Two consecutive Venus flybys reduce the perihelion to nearly Mercury distance.
 A sequence of six Mercury flybys will lower the relative velocity to 1.84 km/s.
 Four final thrust arcs further reduce the relative velocity between the spacecraft and the planet to the point where Mercury will weakly capture the spacecraft on 5 December 2025, without an orbit insertion manoeuvre being required.